interphased/ryankent.ca/src/lib/content/posts/utilizing-native-html-elements.md

 ## Accessibility

 If you are reading this on a computer, press the `TAB` button.
 Notice how all the disclosures already have full accessible controls, you can tab through them as you would links or buttons, and press `ENTER` or `SPACE` to open and close them.
 Even the separate button to control the disclosure works and you didn't have to do a thing to enable that.
 It's like magic.
-A screenreader will also read an open disclosure like so:
+A screen reader will also read an open disclosure like so:

 > "The summary text.
 Expanded, summary, group."